deed02392/BROADcast/README.md

 ## Usage Example

-  1. BROADcast.exe /i “VPN” /m: make the “VPN” network interface preferred route.
+  1. `BROADcast.exe /i "VPN" /m`: make the “VPN” network interface preferred route.
-  2. BROADcast.exe /b: start the broadcast.
+  2. `BROADcast.exe /b`: start the broadcast.
   3. Start any application which relies on UDP broadcast packets.
   4. Once you are done with it, stop the BROADcast.exe (Ctrl+C).
-  5. BROADcast.exe /i “VPN”: undo all network interface metric changes.
+  5. `BROADcast.exe /i "VPN"`: undo all network interface metric changes.